 But come the 80s, things were about decadence more than practicality.

 But at Some Point, Round Beds Became a Hallmark of 80s Villains

-Today, we laugh-sob at the very idea from bunk beds in misery dorms that some housing officials really, truly think is a solution to the housing crisis.
+Today, we laugh-sob at the very idea of bunk beds in miserable dorms that some housing officials really, truly think is a solution to the housing crisis.

 They’re Now a Specialty Item Mostly Available From Italian Designers